scalableinternetservices/ucsb_website/index.md

 Note: This page is still being updated for Winter 2021.
 Its content is subject to change.
 {: .alert .alert-info }

 ## Course Description

-This course explores advanced topics in highly scalable Internet services and their underlying systems architecture.
-Software today is primarily delivered as a service: accessible globally via web browsers and mobile applications and backed by millions of servers.
+This course explores advanced topics in highly scalable Internet services and their underlying systems' architecture.
+Software today is primarily delivered as a service: accessible globally via web browsers and mobile applications, and backed by millions of servers.
 Modern web frameworks (e.g., [Ruby on Rails](http://rubyonrails.org/), [Django](https://www.djangoproject.com), and [Express](https://expressjs.com)), and continuous improvements to cloud